A Winter Coat Endangers Your Child in Car Seat

 While child car seats typically last five years, the West Virginia Division of Highway Safety encourages all parents to get their car’s child seats inspected.
 On its website, a list of car seat technicians is available for checking the car seat’s functionality.

-Each car seat technician will check the seat for recalls, straps, and expiration dates.
+Each car technician will check the seat for recalls, straps, and expiration dates.
 With chilly temperature fluxes, the material inside child car seats can worsen over time and end the seat’s utility.

 Source: Huntington Herald-Dispatch, West Virginia DMV